Skip to main content

 Saguaro cactus

-The saguaro cactus is perhaps the most iconic and the one most thought of when people think “cactus.”
-Saguaros are the large ones you see on desert TV environments, the tall ones with the arms that curve out and upward.
+The saguaro cactus is perhaps the most iconic cactus.
+Saguaros are the large cacti you see in desert TV environments, the tall ones with arms that curve outward and upward.
 They’re very slow-growing, which makes them a perfect candidate for a houseplant.
 Saguaros can live to be 150 to 200 years old, growing up to 60 feet tall.
-Although it likely won’t get that big in your home, you should make sure you give it a nice pot to live in.
+Although it likely won’t get that big in your home, you should make sure you give it a spacious pot to live in.

 Golden barrel cactus

 Another popular variety of cacti is the golden barrel cactus.
 Commonly known as the “mother-in-law’s cushion,” this variety of cactus reaches three feet in height and width at maturity, so long as it’s cared for properly.
-Like the saguaros, though, these cacti lean more on the slow-growing side.
-You can help them along with the above tips, and you can always find a sizable plant to purchase as opposed to a baby one—but let’s face it, nothing beats trying to grow a cactus big and strong.
+Like the saguaros, these cacti lean more on the slow-growing side.
+You can help them along with the tips listed above, and you can always find a sizable plant to purchase as opposed to a baby one — but let’s face it, nothing beats trying to grow a cactus big and strong.

 The thing to keep in mind about cacti is that they’re widely known for their slow growth, but they make up for it in durability and hardiness.
 As long as you err on the side of under-watering instead of overwatering, you’ll have no trouble adding these plants to your home.
 (And they’re perfect if you love going on vacations for two weeks at a time!)